UNIVERSITY OF PITTSBURGH

 Professor of Psychiatry Principal Investigator NIH/NIMH “Cognitive Enhancement Therapy for Adult ASD”.

 Dr. Eack’s primary research focus is on the development, implementation and evaluation of psychosocial treatment methodologies for persons with neurodevelopmental disorders.
-He is the director of the Perspectives Program at the Center for Excellence in Autism Research, which is developing novel interventions for adults with autism spectrum disorders (ASD).
-Dr. Eack’s most recent work focuses on the application of Cognitive Enhancement Therapy, a neurocognitive and social-cognitive rehabilitation program, to adults with ASD.
-Cognitive Enhancement Therapy is based on decades of research on brain disorders, and seeks to improve social interaction abilities in people with autism spectrum disorders through the improvement of brain function.
+He was the director of the Perspectives Program at the Center for Excellence in Autism Research.
+Them main purpose of the Perspectives Program was to develop a novel interventions for autistic adults.
+Dr. Eack’s most recent work focuses on the application of Cognitive Enhancement Therapy, a neurocognitive and social-cognitive rehabilitation program, to autistic adults.
+Cognitive Enhancement Therapy is based on decades of research on brain disorders, and seeks to improve social interaction abilities in autistic people through the improvement of brain function.

 Carla Mazefsky, PhD